Baby Bonus Singapore 2026: Cash Gift, CDA & How to Claim

 CDA funds can only be used at approved merchants.
 These include:

 CDA funds cannot be used for general household expenses, tuition at unapproved centres, or withdrawn as cash.
-Unused CDA balances are transferred to the child's Post-Secondary Education Account (PSEA) when they turn 13, and subsequently to CPF if unused by age 30.
+The CDA closes on 31 December of the year the child turns 12; unused balances transfer to the child's Post-Secondary Education Account (PSEA) up to the PSEA cap (excess refunded).
+PSEA funds in turn move to CPF if unused by the relevant age limit.

 MediSave Grant for Newborns

-Every Singapore Citizen newborn receives a one-time $4,000 MediSave Grant, deposited directly into the child's CPF MediSave account.
+Every Singapore Citizen newborn receives a one-time $5,000 MediSave Grant (raised from $4,000 in April 2025), deposited directly into the child's CPF MediSave account.
+The grant fully covers MediShield Life premiums to age 21.
 You do not apply for this — it is automatic once the child's birth is registered and citizenship confirmed.

 This grant can be used for: